nikosgkontas/nikosgkontas/README.md

 ###

-<h6 align="left">I have a master's degree in mathematics.
+<p align="left">I have a master's degree in mathematics.
 I am a highly motivated and curious individual with a passion for learning.
-I study for my Master's degree in Data Science and Machine Learning.</h6>
+I study for my Master's degree in Data Science and Machine Learning.</p>

 ###